 KNOW MORE about other sale models or eCommerce HERE.

-In a nutshell, D2C Brands are on the rapid ascent nowadays.
-These kinds of digital brands model are experts at lowering costs and attracting customers quickly.
+In a nutshell, D2C Brands are on a rapid ascent nowadays.
+These kinds of digital brands are experts at lowering costs and attracting customers quickly.
 They are also thriving as “brands” in the traditional sense by identifying modern consumers’ unmet needs.

-Moreover, the development of the internet and social media also pave the way for them to sell and raise their brand awareness, giving direct-to-consumer retail a massive kickstart.
+Moreover, the development of the internet and social media also paved the way for them to sell and raise their brand awareness, giving direct-to-consumer retail a massive kickstart.

 If you are more interested in B2B eCommerce, let’s check out BSS Commerce knowledge-base hub – where you can find tons of interesting articles about eCommerce.